• Skip to primary navigation

 • Sift the dry ingredients.
 When it comes to getting a soft evenly distributed velvety crumb it is crucial to distribute the baking soda/powder and to make sure there are no flour clumps.

 • Do not over-mix the batter.
-When you over mix the batter you may overwork the gluten in the batter and create a dense and gummy cupcake.
+When you over-mix the batter you may overwork the gluten in the batter and create a dense and gummy cupcake.
 The trick is to stop mixing the moment the batter looks JUST combined.

 • The amount of food coloring is up to you.
 How red you want to go is entirely up to personal choice.
 Of course, you can always omit the food coloring if you prefer to!

 • You can alter the consistency of the cream cheese frosting.
 This recipe calls for a firm cream cheese frosting.
 If you want to make the frosting even firmer, add more powdered sugar.
-Alternatively, if you want to soften the cream cheese frosting, add milk in 1 tablespoon at a time.
+Alternatively, if you want to soften the cream cheese frosting, add milk in 1 tbsp at a time.

 sprinkling sprinkles onto a cupcake